Boat Excise

 Keeping Your Information Current

-The Department of Environmental police annually transmit a list of all ships or vessels documented as of July first under the laws of the United States whose owners reside in Massachusetts.
-The boat list shall include for each boat the name and residence of the registered owner, the documentation number, type, length, and model year of the boat and type and horsepower of the engine or motor used to propel said boat and the city or town in which it is habitually moored or docked.
+The Department of Environmental police annually transmits a list of all ships or vessels documented as of July first under the laws of the United States whose owners reside in Massachusetts.
+The boat list shall include, for each boat, the name and residence of the registered owner, the documentation number, type, length, and model year of the boat, and the type and horsepower of the engine or motor used to propel said boat, and the city or town in which it is habitually moored or docked.

-It is vital to keep your boat information current, and the environmental police, registration and titling bureau have two forms to help accomplish this.
+It is vital to keep your boat information current, and the environmental police, registration, and titling bureau has two forms to help you do this.

-Status Change FormThe Status Change form is used to change an address, mooring or storage location, or change the engine information.
+Status Change FormThe Status Change form is used to change an address, mooring or storage location, or engine information.

 Important Notice